-Keep in mind that it can take 24 to 72 hours for your DNS changes to fully propagate across the internet, and different parts of the world may not register the change as soon as others do.
-One easy way to test whether the changes have propagated is to type your domain name into your browser’s address bar.
-If it takes you to your store, the changes have propagated.
-Your domain name is now successfully connected to your Volusion store!
+Once you’ve made the request, it can take about 24-72 hours for the DNS changes to fully propagate across the internet; different parts of the world may even register the change at different times.
+An easy way to test whether the changes have propagated is to type your domain name into your browser’s address bar (use an Incognito window if you’re logged into your store).
+If the URL you’ve entered takes you to your store, the changes have propagated.

-A CNAME record is commonly used to establish a store on a “subdomain” of your main website.
+A CNAME record is commonly used to set up a subdomain of your main website.
 For example, if your main website is www.yourwebsite.com, you can create a subdomain called store.yourwebsite.com by adding a “store” CNAME record.

-You can use an A record to either create a subdomain or point to a domain name.
-While CNAME records can point to a hostname or URL, an A record can only point to a numerical IP address.
-Since Volusion does not use static IP addresses, the IP address associated with your store can change periodically.
-For this reason, we strongly recommend against using A records to create subdomains for your store.
-If you use an A record to point your domain or create a subdomain, your store may become temporarily inaccessible without warning.
+While CNAME records can point to a hostname or URL, an A record can only point to a static numerical IP address.
+Since platforms like Volusion don’t use static IP addresses, the IP address that’s associated with your store can change periodically.
+For this reason, we strongly recommend against using A records to create subdomains or point to your domain.
+If your store’s IP address changes, the A record will still point to the old one, making your store temporarily inaccessible without warning.